BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 \subsection{Photon indices}

-For the 1273 blazars with $\geq50$ counts, more detailed information about the spectral shape is available from our spectral fits (Sect.~\ref{subsec:ero-analysis}).
+For the 1273 blazars with $\geq50$ counts, more detailed information about the spectral shape is available from our spectral fits (Sect.~\ref{subsec:ero-analysis}), since for these sources constraints on the photon index can be derived\footnote{For the spectroscopic sample we use the fluxes determined assuming $\Gamma_\mathrm{X}=2.0$ for consistency.}.
 Figure~\ref{fig:gamma_master_gaus} shows probability distributions of the photon indices of all of these sources as well as for the various subclasses, taking into account the (sometimes large) uncertainties of the spectral fits.
 The distributions are approximately Gaussian; Table~\ref{tab:Gammas_means} lists the results from fitting Gaussian functions to the distributions.
 In order to see how similar the distributions are, we performed KS-tests on all the possible combinations, requiring a 95\% confidence level.
 In some cases subsamples from the BlazEr1 catalog are likely to have the same underlying distribution and we list the $p$-values for those.
 All not listed combinations have different underlying distributions ($p<0.05$).